-April 18, 1951: On this day, the Treaty of Paris was signed, which brought the European Coal and Steel Community (ECSC), the forerunner of the European Union, into being.
-This had an immense impact on the Algerian wine industry.
-A little-known fact is that because Algeria was administered as part of the French département system, Algeria technically became part of the ECSC.
-This meant that the Algerian wine industry had access to a large market in Europe under favorable trade conditions for years to come.
+April 18, 1951: On this day in 1951 the Treaty of Paris was signed, which brought the European Coal and Steel Community (ECSC), the forerunner of the European Economic Community and the European Union, into being.
+A little-known fact about the early history of both the ECSC is that because Algeria was administered as part of the French département system, Algeria technically became part of the ECSC.
+This was all a result of Algeria having become a French colony back in the mid-nineteenth century.
+In due course French colonists here had begun planting vast parts of the foothills of the Atlas Mountains with vineyards and the Algerian wine industry blossomed.
+This meant that upon France’s entry into the ECSC in the early 1950s the Algerian wine industry gained access to a large market in Europe for its wines under favorable trade conditions for years to come.

 April 18, 1963: On this day, Italy’s modern wine landscape began to take shape as the country introduced its first system for classifying wines originally based off of the French appellation system.
 The Italian DOC, however, includes region and production methods in its conditions for approval.

 April 18, 2004: On this day, Berlin Wine Trophy was founded.
 The Berlin Wine Trophy (Berliner Wein Trophy) is Germany’s biggest wine tournament.